CJ-Chen/TBtools-II/README.md

+##
+## Something bad happen to v0.1 which is caused by some functions of jvm is not supported in jre 1.6;
+## Thus, please use jre1.8.
+## Sorry for these.
+And I will fix these programs soon. --CJ 20160607
+##
 ## Introduction
 TBtools is a Toolset that was written by CJ-Chen for wet-lab biologists.
 It can run in all Operating system including Mac, Linux, Windows, which have [Java run time environment higher than 1.6](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).